 - Take a Break.
 Any Break – Where feasible it’s important to utilise personal leave and annual leave as an avenue for having a break.
 Whilst everyday workers cannot always take long-term breaks, it is important to utilise the breaks that are actually available to you.

-- Prioritise self-care and well-being consistently – If we’re taking steps to look after ourselves consistently, this can reduce the likelihood of things becoming so difficult that we feel like we need to stop working altogether.
+- Prioritise self-care and well-being consistently – If we’re taking steps to look after ourselves and prioritise self-care, this can reduce the likelihood of things becoming so difficult that we feel like we need to stop working altogether.
 Getting sleep and exercise, eating well, and cutting back on alcohol can help improve overall well-being.

 If you are looking to get ahead with your mental health, check out our Mental Health Hub and visit Headspace App for some helpful tips and advice on mindfulness and meditation.
 Similarly, if this article has raised any concerns you may have, please contact Lifeline for 24 hour crisis support and suicide prevention or call at 13 11 14.